 Integrated Authenticationproperty inherit its value form the web flow.

 - Exposed and Consumed SOAP Web Services

-- While processing the request the OutSystems application always asks the web service client for its credentials.
-Depending on the client that invokes the SOAP Web Service, it may not be possible to send the credentials and to consume its services.
-If a consumed Web Service is invoked inside a web screen you are probably expecting that delegation can be used.
-But, there are some limitations.
-If your system is configured to use NTLM, delegation is not supported.
+- For exposed Web Services, the OutSystems application always asks the web service client for its credentials while processing the request.
+Note that, depending on the client that invokes the SOAP Web Service, it may not be possible to send the credentials and to consume its services.

 Integrated Authentication Built-in Actions

 OutSystems has built-in actions and functions that use Integrated Windows Authentication.

 To use integrated authentication, both the client and front-end server must be in the same domain and must have an Active Directory that stores information about the end-users and their credentials.